Category Archives: Massachusetts

 • Class C Vehicles

-Both Class A and Class B Commercial Drivers Licenses may also require endorsements to drive specific types of vehicles, for instance school or passenger buses.
-And a Class A licensee, with the proper required endorsements, may operate any vehicle that a Class B license holder is qualified to drive.
+Both Class A and Class B Commercial Drivers Licenses might also need endorsements to drive certain types of vehicles, including school or passenger buses.
+And a Class A licensee, with the appropriate required endorsements, can drive any vehicle that a Class B licensee is authorized to operate.

 Click Here to Get Free Information on Truck Driving Schools Near You!